Marak/buddypond/ReadMe.md

 # buddy pond ( alpha )
 ## a pond for buddies

- - Peer to Peer Buddy Messaging
+ - Buddy Messaging
  - Video and Audio Calls
- - Doesn't store your data
  - No followers or following counts, just Buddies
  - Open-Source: Built By Buddies
  - Developer-friendly REST API

+## Quick Start

+Free hosted client available at: url

+You can sign in immediately using a new unique user name and passcode

-### Download and Start Messaging Buddies Now
+### Download locally and Start Messaging Buddies Now

 ### Installation